-This post originally appeared on Nine News
+This article originally appeared on Nine News.

 Key Antibody Discovered That Neutralises COVID-19

 Israel claims to have completed the development phase of a COVID-19 vaccine, according to the country’s Defence Ministry.